inspec/inspec-aws/docs/resources/aws_iam_policies.md

 ### Installation

-This resource is distributed along with InSpec itself.
-You can use it automatically.
+...

 ### Version

-This resource first became available in v2.0.16 of InSpec.
+...

 ## Syntax

-An `aws_iam_policies` resource block collects a group of IAM Policies and then tests that group.
+`aws_iam_policies` Resource returns a collection of IAM Policies and allows testing of that collection.

     # Verify the policy specified by the policy name is included in IAM Policies in the AWS account.
     describe aws_iam_policies do